gitmachtl/scripts/cardano/testnet/README.md

 </details>

 &nbsp;<br>&nbsp;<br>
-# Scriptfiles Syntax & Filenames
+# Configuration, Scriptfiles Syntax & Filenames

 Please make yourself familiar on how to call each script with the required parameters, there are plenty of examples in the description below or in the examples.